 - 1st Quarter: Grocery Stores, Walgreens, and CVS

-- 2nd Quarter: Gas Stations, Uber, Lyft, and Wholesale Clubs
+- 2nd Quarter: Gas Stations, Wholesale Clubs, and select streaming services

 - 3rd Quarter: Restaurants and Pay Pal